Honors Capstone Project

 This guide will also touch on why college students present great potential to become proponents for non-profit organizations online and how they could be the key to creating the foundation for non-profit organizations’ future donor bases.
 But college students are not alone in using social networking platforms.
 Social media usage among older generations continues to grow exponentially, proving that social networking has gone mainstream.
 Non-profit organizations need to understand that social media and online efforts are not something that they can ignore.
 The majority of organizations’ current donors are already using social media platforms to share information with their online friends.
 This guide shows non-profits how to create an online presence on social media platforms that will increase their exposure and awareness of their causes.
 The best thing that a non-profit can do to increase support is to get people talking.
 This guide shows them how.

 Voigt, Laura, "A Non-Profit Guide to Social Media How to build a presence in the social networking world" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 371.

 Creative Commons License